acemod/ACE3/wiki/framework/settings-framework.md

 1. Mod Config
 2. Server Config
 3. Mission Config
+4. Mission Paramaters
-4. Placed Mission Modules
+5. Placed Mission Modules

-What this means is that at any the 3 points after the Mod Config it is possible to insert your adjusted settings and force those (optionally).
+What this means is that at any the 4 points after the Mod Config it is possible to insert your adjusted settings and force those (optionally).
 This is a powerful tool for server admins, whom can ensure that everyone is using uniform settings across the board on their server.
 And it provides mission makers the ability to easily set settings for their mission, without creating a large dependency on ACE3; you do not have to place down mission modules.

 ## 3. How do I use them?